atanasster/storybook/addons/controls/README.md

 ## Smart Controls

-Smart Controls use a story component's propeties table type information to generate automatically controls for the story.
+Smart Controls use a story component's properties table type information to generate automatically controls for the story.

 By default, Addon Controls enables the smart-controls option for your storybook  site, but there are 2 basic requirements for a story to use smart controls:
 1. The story needs to have a component assigned, and this component needs to have a valid properties table (it can be typescript, or prop-types or any other format supported by Storybook).